allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 ```

 As expected, the filling of the time series collection was faster: 3:30,11 vs 4:39,48.
 Such a difference can be essential
 if our system performs many write operations in a short period of time.
-At the very beginning of our experiments,
+At the very beginning of our experiments
 collection of a new type comes to the forefront.

 Now when our collections already contain data, we can take a look at the size of files.
 On the